$m$-Modular Wythoff: Introduction

 \section{Introduction}

-Nim forms the foundation of the mathematical study of two-player strategy games.
-In his landmark $1901$ paper, \textit{Nim, a game with a complete mathematical theory}, Charles L. Bouton provided a solution to the game of Nim, essentially founding the field of Combinatorial Game Theory \cite{Nim}.
+The Game of Nim forms the foundation of the mathematical study of two-player impartial games.
+In his landmark paper \cite{Nim}, Bouton \textit{solved} the Game of Nim by providing a winning strategy when one exists and proving when one did not, effectively founding the field of Combinatorial Game Theory.

-One of the most famous variants of the game of Nim is Wythoff's Game \cite{Wy}, for which the winning strategy is completely understood.
+One of the most famous variants of Nim is Wythoff's Game, introduced and solved by Wythoff in \cite{Wy}.
+Both Nim and Wythoff's Game are examples of \textit{invariant games}, defined in \cite{Du}: games whose set of valid moves is independent of the position from which the moves are played.

-Many variations of these games were studied, but not many of them use moves based on modular congruence.
-Recently a paper appeared in which a modular extension to Nim was explored \cite{KS}.
-It is called $m$-Modular Nim, and moves that are predicated upon modular congruence are added to the traditional Nim moves.
+Several further variants of Nim and Wythoff have been studied, but few have moves based on modular congruence.
+One such example is Modular Nim, studied in \cite{Fr}.
+The first author recently explored a different modular variant of Nim in \cite{KS}.
+Dubbed $m$-Modular Nim, it is an invariant game in which moves predicated on modular congruence are added to the traditional Nim moves.